adlnet/xAPI-Spec/xAPI.md

 __Activity Provider (AP)__: The software object that is communicating with the LRS to record information about a learning experience.
-May be similar to a SCORM package in that it is possible to bundle learning assets with the software object that performs this communication, but an Activity Provider may also be separate from the experience it is reporting about.
+May be similar to a SCORM package in that it is possible to bundle learning assets with the software object that performs this communication, but an Activity Provider could also be separate from the experience it is reporting about.

 <a name="def-actor" />